-- Passport, Application forms for Re-issuance of Alien Registration Card, Documents to prove need for re-issuance request (e.g. documents to prove that the card has been lost), 1 color photo (3.5×4.5㎝)
+- Passport, Application forms for Re-issuance of Residence Card, Documents to prove need for re-issuance request (e.g. documents to prove that the card has been lost), 1 color photo (3.5×4.5㎝)

-- Old Alien Registration Card (When card is damaged or when there is a lack of space on card to enter required information or when there are changes made to Paragraph 1, Article 35 of the Alien Registration Act)
+- lack of space on card to enter required information or when there are changes made to the related Korean law

 - Registration Fee: 30,000 won

 Obligation to Report Changes in Foreigner Registration Information

 If any of the following happens to registered foreigners in Korea, changes in registration details must be reported by the applicant or a proxy to the local immigration office within 14 days from the date of occurrence.
 Violation of the above will result in a penalty fine imposed according to Article 35 of the Immigration Act)